-The aims of the study were to provide a biological description of the benthos under and adjacent to a proposed mussel farm at Wairangi Bay, Croisilles Harbour and to identify potential threats to any conservation values posed by the proposed activity.
+The aims of the study were to provide a biological description of the benthos under and adjacent to a proposed mussel farm in Oyster Bay, Croisilles Harbour and to identify potential threats to any conservation values posed by the proposed activity.

-The soft and hard shore communities recorded from the present study contained species that are widespread and common throughout the subtidal shores of Croisilles Harbour and the Marlborough Sounds (Dell 1951; Estcourt 1967; McKnight 1969, 1974; Roberts and Asher 1993; McKnight and Grange 1991; Davidson and Duffy, 1992; Davidson, 1994; Duffy et al. in prep; Chadderton et al., in prep, Chadderton and Davidson in prep).
+The soft and hard shore communities recorded from the present study contained species that are widespread and common throughout the subtidal shores of Croisilles Harbour and the Marlborough Sounds (Dell 1951; Estcourt 1967; McKnight 1969, 1974; Roberts and Asher 1993; McKnight and Grange 1991; Davidson and Duffy, 1992; Davidson, 1994; Davidson and Brown, 1994; Duffy et al. in prep; Chadderton et al., in prep, Chadderton and Davidson in prep).
 No rare or threatened species were recorded from this area.

-The substrata and associated flora and fauna under all of the proposed marine farm was dominated by mud (silts and clays) with a relatively low diversity of marine biota.
-This habitat and its associated species are widespread in Croisilles Harbour and the Marlborough Sounds.
+The substrata and associated flora and fauna under all of the proposed marine farm was soft substrata, dominated by mud (silts and clays).
+A relatively low diversity of marine biota was recorded from these substrata, particularly mud.
+These habitats and their associated species are widespread in Croisilles Harbour and the Marlborough Sounds.
 This habitat has a relatively low diversity of species compared to many rich and diverse habitats and communities recorded from particular parts of the Sounds.
 The establishment of a marine farm over this benthos would probably mean the ultimate modification of this mud benthos and its associated community.
 This impact would, however, represent a small fraction of this habitat type in the Marlborough Sounds.
-Based on ecological information no modification of the proposed boundaries are suggested.